wiseby/wiseby.github.io/_posts/2020-12-11-Centiro_Week5.md

 Do we need understanding on how the application should be used?
 Or is there an abstraction level to the developer to not make design decision?
 My opinion is that when working at a bigger company there should be a level of abstraction that allows me to focus on problem in my area of expertise.
 It's also important to ask questions that I can relate to and trust the people I work with to do there job.
-If I was to work at a smaller company there comes more responsibility to make different roles more overflowing and working together to solve problems regarding a wider range of
+If I was to work at a smaller company there comes more responsibility to make different roles more overflowing and working together to solve problems regarding a wider range of technologies and experiences.

 What about the Corporate Culture?
 Different when working from home?
 Yes.
 It feels much better working from home.
 I think that it's something with the environment at the office that gives me some weird feelings.